PLANNING PROGRAMS FOR BRAIN AWARENESS WEEK

 - Can the venue provide additional staffing?

 Select a date/time.
-The timing of the event should be determined by what is most appropriate for the audience.
-For example an older audience may be available afternoons and early evenings, while a weekday seminar could be arranged for working professionals.
-Family events are best suited for weekend afternoons.
-Programs for students may be best scheduled during the school day.
-Before finalizing a date, don’t forget to investigate other activities and events in your area that may attract the very same audience as your proposed program.
+The timing of the event should be determined by what is most appropriate for your target audience.
+For example, schedule family events for weekend afternoons; programs for students during the school day; and events for working professionals on weekday evenings.
+Before finalizing a date, don't forget to investigate other activities and events in your area that may attract the very same audience as your proposed program.

 Consider the following tips for finding a speaker(s):